padrinobook/padrinobook/chapters/hello_padrino.md

 Instead of writing `start`, we can also use the `s` alias.
 Now, fire up your browser with the URL <http://localhost:3000> and see the `Hello World` Greeting being printed.

-Congratulations!
-You've built your first Padrino app.
+Congratulations, you've built your first Padrino app!

 ### Directory Structure of Padrino